AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Description

 The Laplacian operator, or the Laplace-Beltrami operator on 0-forms, generalizes the traditional Laplacian onto curved surfaces.
 It linearly maps k-forms to k-forms.
-The ordinary Laplacian determines how much a point in a function deviates from the average of the functions surrounding it.
-A positive Laplacian implies that the point is less than the surrounding average (or convex down), while a negative one implies the point is greater than the surrounding average (or convex up).
+The ordinary Laplacian determines how much a point in a function deviates from the average of the points surrounding it.
+A positive Laplacian implies that the point is less than the surrounding average (or concave up), while a negative one implies the point is greater than the surrounding average (or concave up).

 This operator is defined with the exterior derivative and codifferential operators.
 For 0-forms (scalars), this operator simplifies from $ \Delta = \delta d + d \delta $ to $ δd $, as the codifferential of a 0-form is always zero.